cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-discard.md

 ## Compatibility

-`DISCARD` is a Greenplum Database extension.
+`DISCARD` is a Cloudberry Database extension.